 TypeInterventional

-▾Tap for detailsClick for full details — eligibility, all locations, contacts Study to Assess the Efficacy and Safety of Rina-S in Participants With Non-small Cell Lung Cancer
+▾Tap for detailsClick for full details — eligibility, all locations, contacts Trial of Therapeutic Cancer Vaccine OSE2101 in Patients With Non-Small Cell Lung Cancer and Secondary Resistance to Immune Checkpoint Inhibitor

 TypeInterventional